ChangePlusPlusVandy/change-coding-challenge-ShoggyR79/README.md

 **Note**:
 - The game files assume that the number of tweets of the users exceeds the number of questions that will be asked
 - Number of Generated Tweets can be changed by editting ```number_fetched_tweets``` value.
+- game_advanced.py is significantly better than game.py as it is the upgraded version with many bugs fixes - please use that when evaluating...!